GrosSacASac/DOM99/readme.md

 ####The details

 If you have a `<template>` in your page, it is inert and not rendered.
 However the template itself with a `data-el` can be used to create copies of the content of the template.
 These copies can be inserted in your document.
-To do that combine `D.createElement2 and D.linkJsAndDom` as shown above

-    // 1 create HTML ELement
-    let customElement = D.createElement2(customElementDescription);

-    // 2 link it
-    D.linkJsAndDom(customElement);

 ...
 All DOM99 directives inside, have been applied under the scope name.
 You can now use all the techniques described above (`D.vr D.el`) by going in the correct scope: